milonmaze/privacy-terms-observatory/www.bankofamerica.com/security-center/privacy-overview.md

 How we keep your Social Security number safe (PDF)

-Cookies and tracking technologies guide (PDF)
+Cookie Policy (PDF)

 Visit the Security Center for ways to protect your info

 Bank of America U.S.Online Privacy Notice

-(Last updated August 7, 2020)
+(Last updated November 10, 2021)

 Your privacy is important to us.
-We conduct regular assessment reviews to ensure information we collect, use and share is protected.
-This U.S. Online Privacy Notice ("Notice") describes how Bank of America and our affiliates manage personal information about you when you interact with us online through our websites, mobile applications and social sites ("Sites and Mobile Apps").
+We conduct regular assessment reviews and abide by rigorous privacy standards to ensure personal information we collect, use and share is protected.
+This U.S. Online Privacy Notice ("Notice") describes how Bank of America and our affiliates manage personal information about you when you interact with us online through our websites, event registration sites, mobile applications and social sites ("Sites and Mobile Apps") through your computer, smartphone, tablet or other mobile devices ("computer or mobile devices").

 This notice explains
 How we collect personal information when you visit, use or interact with us online, and through our ads displayed through online services operated by us or non-affiliated third parties
-How we may use or share personal information collected to deliver products and services to you and for advertising purposes
+How we may use or share personal information collected to deliver products and services to you and for advertising or event management purposes

-The term “Bank of America” or "we", "us" or "our" in this Notice refers to banking and non-banking U.S. affiliates or subsidiaries of Bank of America Corporation that link to or reference this Notice.
+The term "Bank of America" or "we", "us" or "our" in this Notice refers to banking and non-banking U.S. affiliates or subsidiaries of Bank of America Corporation that link to or reference this Notice.

-By using the Sites and Mobile Apps, you agree to the terms and conditions of this Notice.
-Bank of America provides other online interfaces.
-If you visit or access your accounts from one of these sites or mobile apps, please review the online privacy practices of that site or mobile app to understand how your online personal information may be collected, used and shared.
+By using our Sites and Mobile Apps, you agree to the terms and conditions of this Notice.
+Bank of America works with third party providers who are contractually obligated to comply with our policies to protect information.
+However, if you visit or access one of these third party provider sites or mobile apps, please review the online privacy practices of that site or mobile app to understand the specifics of how your online personal information may be collected, used and shared.

 Updates to this Notice

 This Notice is subject to change.
-Please review it periodically.
+We update this notice periodically to comply with the most recent federal and local laws.
+Please review it whenever you have questions.
 If we make changes to this Notice, we will revise the Last updated date on this page.

 Download our U.S. Online Privacy Notice in English (PDF) Download our U.S. Online Privacy Notice in Spanish (PDF)

 Expand All
 panels
-Our online privacy practices
+Our Online Privacy Practices
 , closed
-Personal information we collect
+Personal Information We Collect Online
 , closed
-How we use and share personal information
+How We Use and Share Personal Information
 , closed
-Online behavioral advertising
+Online Behavioral Advertising
 , closed
-Additional information
+Additional Information
 , closed